mqueiroz1995/mqueiroz1995.github.io/_posts/2023-07-31-second-brain.md

 tags: [software_engineering]
 ---

+> Content is dated by the time I read it, and not by the time it was published.
+{: .prompt-info }

 As someone with not so good memory, once in a while, I fall into the rabbit hole of trying to find content that I consumed in the past that can help me to achieve something I'm trying to.

 This page tries to collect those golden nuggets somewhere I can easily recall afterward.